PX4/PX4-Devguide/en/concept/architecture.md

 for autonomous drones.
 It includes controllers for fixed wing, multirotor and VTOL airframes as well as estimators for attitude and position.

+An **estimator** takes one or more sensor inputs, combines them, and computes a vehicle state (for example the attitude from IMU sensor data).

+A **controller** is a component that takes a setpoint and a measurement or estimated state (process variable) as input.
+Its goal is to adjust the value of the process variable such that it matches the setpoint.
+The output is a correction to eventually reach that setpoint.
+For example the position controller takes position setpoints as inputs, the process variable is the currently estimated position, and the output is an attitude and thrust setpoint that move the vehicle towards the desired position.

+A **mixer** takes force commands (e.g. turn right) and translates them into individual motor commands, while ensuring that some limits are not exceeded.
+This translation is specific for a vehicle type and depends on various factors, such as the motor arrangements with respect to the center of gravity, or the vehicle's rotational inertia.

 ## Update Rates